How To Create a Pull Request on GitHub

 Fork the Repository

 GitHub repository URLs will reference both the username associated with the owner of the repository, as well as the repository name.
-For example, DigitalOcean is the owner of the NetBox project repository, so the GitHub URL for that project is:
+For example, DigitalOcean Community is the owner of the cloud_haiku project repository, so the GitHub URL for that project is:

-In the above example, digitalocean is the username and netbox is the repository name.
+In the above example, do-community is the username and cloud_haiku is the repository name.

 Once you have identified the project you would like to contribute to, you can navigate to the URL, which will be formatted like so: